DigitalPublishingToolkit/NN09/md/10Rules.md

 fact that we are dealing with separate players and conflicting interests.
 Unfortunately, this approach puts us in jeopardy ourselves: we are encouraging those we fear, and happily relinquishing our tools of self-determination.
-This strategy is eventually doomed to failure, and at worst, may even lead to an uncontainable imbalance of power.
+This strategy is eventually doomed to fail, and at worst may even lead to an uncontainable imbalance of power.

 Meanwhile, we are particularly unable to cope even with ourselves.
 We go along with shitstorms, intent on tormenting each other – hey, it’s free